-17. Eligibility.
+16. Eligibility.
 The demonstration affects all of the mandatory Medicaid eligibility groups set forth in Arizona's approved state plan and optional groups set forth in the state plan made eligible under this demonstration.
 Mandatory and optional state plan groups described below are subject to all applicable Medicaid laws and regulations except as expressly waived.
 Any Medicaid state plan amendments to the eligibility standards and methodologies for these eligibility groups, including the conversion to a modified adjusted gross income (MAGI) standard January 1, 2014, apply to this demonstration.
-Expansion populations are defined as those groups made eligible by virtue of the expenditure authorities expressly granted in this demonstration and are subject to Medicaid and CHIP laws or regulations except as specified in the STCs and waiver and expenditure authorities for this demonstration.
+Expansion populations are defined as those groups made eligible by virtue of the expenditure authorities expressly granted in this demonstration and are subject to Medicaid and CHIP laws or regulations.
 These cited documents generally provide that all requirements of Medicaid and CHIP laws and regulations do apply, except to the extent waived or specified as not applicable.
 The criteria for Arizona eligibility groups are as follows (Table 1):